dribnet/mnist_clock/README.md

 ## PS1 MDDN 242 2017

-### Clock with interpolation
+### Final clock with alarm

-Clock is interpolating seconds and minutes.
-Hours to come.
+My clock is a retro pixel clock with a strange analog motion.
+Each digit going to the left is meant to have more inertia, and so those numbers take longer to turn.